Direct limits in categories of normed vector lattices and Banach lattices: Direct limits and order continuity

-We conclude with the following result on Banach function spaces, which follows from a combination of \cref{res:order_continuity_in_archetypical_situation} (or \cref{res:order_continuity_in_archetypical_situation_projection_bands}) and ideas from the proof of \cite[Lemma~11.28]{de_pagter_ricker_IN_PREPARATION_SEPTEMBER_2019}.
+We conclude with a result on Banach function spaces, which follows from a combination of \cref{res:order_continuity_in_archetypical_situation} (or \cref{res:order_continuity_in_archetypical_situation_projection_bands}) and ideas from \cite{de_pagter_ricker_IN_PREPARATION} in the context of Banach function spaces over compact abelian groups.
 As usual, when $(X,\Omega,\mu)$ is a measure space, we let $\Ell^0(X,\Omega,\mu)$ denote the $\sigma$-Dedekind complete vector lattice of $\Omega$-measurable functions on~$X$, with identification of two functions when they agree~$\mu$-almost everywhere.
 We write~$[f]$ for the equivalence class of a measurable function~$f$.
 A Banach function space over $(X,\Omega,\mu)$ is an ideal in $\Ell^0(X,\Omega,\mu)$ that is supplied with a norm in which it is a Banach lattice.
 For a topological space~$X$, we let $\cont(X)$ resp.\ $\contc(X)$ denote the continuous resp.\ the continuous compactly supported functions on~$X$.